TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Information Collected Automatically Through Technology**

-As you navigate our Services, we and our service providers also automatically collect a variety of information about your interactions with our Services.
+As you navigate our Services, we, our service providers, and our vendors also automatically collect a variety of information about your interactions with our Services.
 Depending on which NPR Services you use and how you access them, the information collected automatically may include:

 *   The Internet Protocol address (IP address) of the computer or device you used to access an NPR Service and information about your Internet Service Provider.
 *   The website, application, platform or service you visited before and after visiting an NPR Service.